 Global momentum has been building, with many countries making ambitious net-zero emissions commitments and making clean energy important parts of the economic response to the COVID-19 pandemic.
 China has committed to net-zero by 2060.
 Japan, South Korea, the UK and the EU by 2050.
 The US has rejoined the Paris Agreement following President Joe Biden’s election.

 In response to the shifting global politics on climate, the PM has said that his government’s “goal is to reach net zero emissions as soon as possible, and preferably by 2050.”
-He says he won’t commit to a target unless there is a plan for the pathway to get there, yet as of early 2021, he had not instructed the relevant department to develop pathways.
+He says he won’t commit to a target unless there is a plan for the pathway to get there, yet as of early 2021, he had not instructed the relevant department to develop a pathway.

 The PM’s strategy to date has been to stick with Australia’s commitment under the Paris Agreement.
 That is, a 26 to 28 per cent emissions reduction over the period 2005 to 2030.
 It’s important to be aware that this reduction is not as ambitious as it sounds, because the 2005 baseline data is a furphy.
 Elevated emissions in that year (from land use and forestry) mean the target is based on an over-inflated and thus inappropriate baseline.

 The reduction targets proposed by the government’s own Climate Change Authority in 2015 were to reduce emissions by 45 to 65 per cent by 2030 (on 2005 levels).
 The report Pathways to Deep Decarbonisation in 2050 is instructive as to how we can achieve this.
 This is eminently achievable, yet it requires concerted action led by government to drive the transition.

 - Commit to reducing emissions by at least 55% by 2030 and develop pathways for this and for net-zero emissions by 2050

 - Break it down: target sectors with the biggest emission footprints – electricity, stationary energy, transport and agriculture